Job Standard for Systems Engineer 2

 Additional training/education or equivalent experience, as well as business need, are required for movement into higher level jobs.

-Incumbent must perform the essential duties and responsibilities with or without reasonable accommodation.
+Incumbents must perform the essential duties and responsibilities with or without reasonable accommodation.
 The above statements are intended to describe the general nature and level of work.
 Final employment offers are contingent upon a Final Candidate’s successful completion of a Background Verification and a determination by the University that the information derived from the Background Verification does not disqualify the individual.
 In addition, a Financial History Check and Motor Vehicle Record (MVR) Check may be required.